 - (2) 15 % = Regular quizzes.
 No make up quizzes.
 Most of these are pop-quizzes!
-Quizzes can only be made up when an appropriate note is presented. - (3) 10 % = 2 class presentations.
-The first presentation focuses on Tifi, the second focuses on your own 150-word poem.
+Quizzes can only be made up when an appropriate note is presented. - (3) 10% = 2 class presentations.
+The first presentation focuses on Tifi, the second focuses on your own creative 250-word story.
 Late presentations are penalized 5% except if a medical or emergency excuse including phone number is submitted.